Baseboard Alternatives

 Before You Forego Baseboards

 While it is hugely style or cost-conscious to consider doing without traditional wooden baseboards, it’s important to remember a few things.
 If you are not using baseboards, you must make sure the area where the floor and wall join needs to look good.
 Concise and clean edges are an illusion a baseboard aims to create.
-You also need to proceed with caution; the bottom of walls is an area where feet can scuff, vacuums can ram into, etc.
+You also need to proceed cautiously; the bottom of walls is an area where feet can scuff, vacuums can ram into, etc.

 Tile

-While this option could be more pleasing visually in certain rooms, it usually is more expensive than a traditional wooden baseboard.
+While this option could be more visually pleasing in certain rooms, it usually is more expensive than a traditional wooden baseboard.
 This option is something to pick strictly from a design standpoint, not a budgetary one.

 Quarter Rounds